key-networks/ztncui/README.md

-# ztncui - ZeroTier network controller UI
+# ztncui - ZeroTier network controller user interface

 ztncui is a web UI for a standalone [ZeroTier](https://zerotier.com) network controller.